sneakypete81/openshift-multi/README.md

 This is an OpenShift Python WSGI application containing a number of apps.
 Requests are routed to each app based on the subdomain.
-For example: mobilator.peteburgers.tk is routed to the mobilator app.
+For example: http://mobilator.peteburgers.tk is routed to the mobilator app.

 ### Apps